 student + resident councils

-Are you passionate about family medicine?
-Do you have a vision for our field?
-Then consider joining the Medical Student Council or Family Medicine Resident Council!
-Council membership offers a unique opportunity to champion family medicine while developing the leadership and advocacy skills your future requires.
+Consider joining CAFP's Student-Resident Council!
+Council membership offers a unique opportunity to champion family medicine while developing leadership and advocacy skills.

 Please contact Pamela Mann if you have any questions or concerns.

 Your 2018-2019 Student and Resident Co-Chair Council Leaders

 Zac Nicholas, reporting for duty!
 I am a third-year medical student at California Northstate University; though I hail from South Florida, I am grateful for the opportunity to lay down roots in California.
 I look forward to utilizing this experience to create supportive team environments for physicians and patients to make meaningful changes while respecting individual and collective autonomy.
 As your incoming Student Co-Chair, rest assured that I will do my best to disrupt the status quo by amplifying student voices in fighting for bold and, dare I say, revolutionary solutions to problems plaguing our universities, clinics, and communities though CAFP advocacy and policies.

 Hello Everyone!
 I am Andrea Banuelos Mota, a third-year medical student at the Keck School of Medicine of USC.
 I am a Californian, born and raised in Los Angeles.
 I went to undergrad at UC Berkeley and worked at a free clinic for several years in Pacoima, CA before beginning medical school.
 My heart lies in serving the underserved, representing primary care, community medicine, women’s health and supporting pre-medical and medical students in the achievement of their career goals.
 I hope that I get to meet many of you throughout this year and help support all of YOUR goals!